Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 We had lunch at La Regata, where I had the best lemonade with lemongrass ever and delicious vegetarian quesadillas.
 They also have great espresso coffee and decent WIFI.

 You will get to San Cristobal around 4.00.
-You will have the time to settle in your hotel and have a nice dinner.
+You will have time to settle into your hotel and have a nice dinner.
 Getting ready for the next adventures.

 Day 10 – Cristobal – Punta Carola – Interpretative Center and las Tijeretas